-The observatory is now peaceful, but before 2018, our guide told us it was once super noisy.
-North Korea blasted propaganda on repeat towards South Korea and in response, South Korea blasted K-pop back!
+The observatory is now peaceful, but before 2018, our guide told us it was once extrememly noisy.
+North Korea blasted propaganda on repeat towards South Korea 24/7 and in response, South Korea blasted K-pop back!
 And not any old k-pop – Gangnam Style!

 I’m sure it’s a relief for everyone who lives and works there (as well as the wildlife!) that it’s quiet again now!

 3rd Infiltration Tunnel

 The 3rd Infiltration Tunnel is one of four known tunnels under the border of North and South Korea.
 It was only discovered when a defecting engineer, who escaped North Korea, told South Korean officials that it existed.
 The sole purpose of the tunnel was to invade South Korea – a claim that North Korea denied!